My Happiness Project

 I recently started reading The Happiness Project by Gretchen Rubin, and it really got me thinking.
 Am I as happy as I could be?
 What does that even look like?
 How would I even know?
-She quotes Collette, “What a wonderful life I’ve had!
+She quotes a woman named Collette: “What a wonderful life I’ve had!
 If only I’d realized it earlier.”
 Will that be me?
 Will I look back when I’m 80 and realize I had been happy all along?

 One of Rubin’s friends joked that sleep is the new sex.
 She had a dinner party and each person detailed the best nap they’d ever had.
 It turns out, aside from tight work deadlines, a bad night’s sleep is one of the top 2 factors that upset people’s daily moods.
 Adults need 7-8 hours sleep every night.
 We are currently getting an average of 6.9 hours during the week and 7.9 on the weekends, 20% less than we did 100 years ago.
 Although we try to adjust to feeling sleepy, lack of